mediaexplorer74/BotsAreStupid/README.md

 ## ToDo
 - Fix 100500 bugs
 - Refactor code
-- Add somecool music for dev deals, hehe (see Lukas Schönwiese  https://soundcloud.com/lukas-schoenwiese, Bots Are Stupid - Official Game Score theme))))
+- Add some cool music for dev deals, hehe (see Lukas Schönwiese  https://soundcloud.com/lukas-schoenwiese, Bots Are Stupid - Official Game Score theme))))

 ## .
 As is.
 No support.
 DIY.
 Learn purposes only.